Skip to main content

 1 mentions Positive Neutral Negative

-Users express frustration with stability issues, particularly highlighting instances where excessive spell spam from mages can lead to the loss of items, creating a chaotic and unstable gameplay experience.
+Users express frustration with stability issues, particularly highlighting instances where spells can lead to the loss of items, creating a chaotic and unpredictable gameplay experience.
+This has led to feelings of regret and helplessness during intense moments in the game.

 Buy Elin